kailash-manasarovar/statement/docs/timeline/2025/may.md

 - He is wearing black ear phones like the ones I used to have and he is dancing [exactly like I did around my room sometimes](../2023/august.md#fighting-back) when I was being drugged and hacked in Spain and France.
 - He grins at me wildly and doesn't move so I have to slow down.
 - He side steps away.
+- He lives at the bottom of the road (or did at the time), I saw him again being a normal person.
+- Is he one of those with a porn-subscription that can be relied upon?

 ## Spy-cams in London N2 also??